How to Secure a Spot in Gmail Primary Inbox

 - Create dynamic emails.
 Tweak your HTML codes for every segment of your list to change the message for each subscriber.
 Dynamic email can tailor every part of an email, from the subject line to the sign-off, without having to write one message for each subscriber.

 - Align your content with the customer journey and behavior.
-Track your subscribers’ behaviors from the moment they sign up and send them tailored content, from welcome messages to reaching out to re-engage inactive users.
+Track your subscribers’ behaviors from the moment they sign up and send them tailored content, from welcome email campaigns to re-engagement email campaigns.

 - Celebrate special occasions.
 Acknowledge personal milestones like birthdays, anniversaries, or significant achievements with customized emails.
 These messages can include special offers or simply convey warm wishes to make your subscribers feel valued.